-Head down in week 32?
+Head down in week 32 of pregnancy?

 Their lungs still have some developing to do, but breathing amniotic fluid3 helps to strengthen them in preparation for their first inhalation of air1.